Hapag-Lloyd Express: Services

 Hapag-Lloyd Express offered no-frills services to destinations in Germany and Europe.
 Most of them are now operated by TUIfly.

 Fleet

-All Hapag-Lloyd Express aircraft were wetleased from Hapag-Lloyd Flug or Germania.
-The fleet consisted of 17 Boeing 737 aircraft and two Fokker 100s.
-The Fokker 100s left Hapag-Lloyd Express in 2006.
+Most of Hapag-Lloyd Express' aircraft were wet-leased from Hapag-Lloyd Flug.

 Livery

-Hapag-Lloyd Express aircraft were highly recognisable due to their distinctive "New York taxi" style: a checkered black and white line wrapped around a yellow body, aiming to convey the image of quick and cheap point-to-point service.
+Hapag-Lloyd Express aircraft were highly recognizable due to their distinctive "New York taxi" style: a checkered black and white line wrapped around a yellow body, aiming to convey the image of quick and cheap point-to-point service.